The International Association for Suicide Prevention (IASP) is dedicated to:

 Suicide Prevention - a journey through Asia and the Pacific Islands

 Un voyage à travers l'Asie et les îles de l'Ocean Pacifique

 Tahiti, French Polynesia

 The 6th Asia Pacific Regional Conference of the International Association for Suicide Prevention (IASP) aims to provide regional participants with an update on suicide research and prevention.
 It will provide the opportunity to explore and analyse the latest knowledge and developments and how to adapt evidence-based research into suicide prevention activities.

 The association, SOS Suicide, with the support of French Polynesia and France Governments and the IASP, wishes to strengthen regional cooperation for a better understanding of the problem and its prevention, and to adapt policy and good practice to the socio-cultural background of the countries in this region.

-For further information, please contact Professor Stéphane Amadeo.
+For further information, please contact Dr. Stéphane Amadeo.

 27-30 August, 2014